 Development Sociology is a home for purpose-driven social science.

 Within the department, we value diverse perspectives, mixed methods, and interdisciplinary approaches.
-Many of our faculty and students have a range of backgrounds including demography, geography, sociology, and economics; as such, our community of practice is a home for rich exchange of views and ideas.
+Many of our faculty and students have a range of backgrounds and as such, our community of practice is a home for a rich exchange of views and ideas.

 As a social science department in the College of Agriculture and Life Sciences, we also substantially collaborate with biologists, horticulturalists, climatologists, and environmental scientists to understand complex phenomenon that cut across the social and natural worlds; whether the socio-economic consequences of climate-driven environmental change, or the types of community practices that might improve agricultural yields for subsistence farmers.
 It's a unique and unparalleled position that helps fuel dynamic and leading research.